It happened like this … An English family move to France. Part 3. Snowy winter.

 It would have been easy enough to have just cut and run.
 We could (probably) have sold the house and left.
-That is what tthe lawyer himself advised us to do – just go, he said.
+That is what the lawyer himself advised us to do – just go, he said, France is riddled with rules and regulations, he said.
 Everything seemed to threaten.
 Everybody seemed a menace.
 Every time the phone rang or every time the post arrived I was convinced there was some disaster.
 We had done nothing wrong.
 In fact, we had done everything right.
 It ate at me, gnawed at me like a canker, the way troubles do.

 But where would we have gone ?
 Had we cut and run, what could we have done?
 Pippa was doing well at school, William was starting to adjust and had got little chums.
 Business, once spring arrived, was good – excellent in fact.
 We had no house and no income at home.